History

 Foundation of Junkers & CO.

-In 1895, Hugo Junkers founded Junkers & Co. together with Robert Ludwig, a German company for thermal or heating technology in Dessau.
+In 1895, Hugo Junkers founded Junkers & Co. together with Robert Ludwig, a German company for thermal and heating technology in Dessau.
 Just two years later, in 1897, Ludwig left the company, making Junkers the sole owner.

 1915

-Origin of the Junkers J 1
+Creation of the Junkers J 1

 1919